ltentrup/QAIGER/README.md

 Given instance `instance.aag` and certificate `certificate.aag`.

-1. Check whether certificate is Skolem or Herbrand.
+1. Check whether certificate is Skolem or Herbrand (i.e. if it represents a proof of a true QBF or if it represents a refutation of a false QBF).
 2. Create copy of `instance.aag` where variables are replaced by their functions from `certificate.aag`.
 3. Check whether the resulting AIGER file satisfies/violates the given properties.